ttdoucet/ttdoucet.github.io/nightingale/index.md

 The above arrangement is based on the [original manuscript][keats-orig] of 1819 by John Keats, and on the [manuscript of his brother][keats-brother] written shortly thereafter.
 There are numerous and interesting differences from the first print edition.
-Even the title is slightly different.
+Even the title is a little different.
 Enjoy!

 [keats-orig]: docs/keats-original.pdf